hazard-ready/disaster-preparedness/README.md

 *Probably need to put this stuff in its own document eventually, but for now it can live here.
 Much of this should also be automatable; whatever isn't needs to be explained more clearly.
 For now it's notes-to-self.*

 0. Export a shapefile with an attribute that can be used to look up appropriate snugget text and intensity values for each shape.
-It can be in any SRS, and it doesn't matter if there are additional attributes, but be aware that those will be lost in the import.
+It can be in any SRS, and it doesn't matter if there are additional attributes, but be aware that those will be lost in the import. *Note that if you use multiple shapefiles that cover different areas (e.g. some cover a county and some cover a whole state), users will see partial results without a warning that there's missing data.
+For clearest results, crop all your shapefiles to the same area.*
 1. Put it into `/world/data/`
 2. [remember to activate the virtualenv first] `python import.py`
 12. Add appropriate sections to `templates/found_content.html`.